wting/rust.vim/README.md

 ## Description

 This is a vim plugin provides [Rust][r] file detection and syntax highlighting.
-It's used for installation with [vundle][v].
-[Pathogen][p] is untested but may be supported.

-It copies the vim support code from the [mozilla/rust][mr] repo, `incoming branch`.
+It copies the vim support code from the [mozilla/rust incoming branch][mr].
 As a result, the syntax may be *slightly* different if you're using a stable release.

 A daily cron job updates this plugin.

-## Note

-Vundle will not automatically detect Rust files properly if `filetype on` is executed before Vundle.
-Please check the [quickstart][vqs] for more details.

 ## Installation